 16. How was the TA Management Plan Developed?

 The SIPS Executive Committee worked with the Graduate Fields to come up with a plan to improve our procedures for making TA assignments.
 The SIPS Director asked the Chair of the SIPS Council of Graduate Fields to work with the Council to develop a plan.
-After discussion with SIPS DGS’s and GFA’s the Council Chair recommended a plan to the SIPS Executive Committee.
-After EC approval the draft plan was communicated to Graduate Students through their GSA Leaders, and communicated to Faculty through their Section Chairs.
-The plan was revised based on feedback from Faculty and Students.
+After discussion with SIPS DGS’s and GFC’s the Council Chair recommended a plan to the SIPS Executive Committee.
+After EC approval the draft plan was communicated to graduate students through their GSA leaders, and communicated to faculty through their Section Chairs.
+The plan was revised based on feedback from faculty and students.
 The final plan was accepted by the SIPS EC on 11/30/16.